Creative Arts Staff

-He grew up in Warsaw, New York, little more than an hour from the Family Life Center, but managed to know very little about the ministry until well into his career at Houghton College.
-It was there that he met the woman he would marry, Elizabeth (Crane) Humphrey.
-It was Liz who stole his heart and it was Liz who introduced him to Family Life.
+Mike grew up in Warsaw, New York, a little more than an hour from Family Life, but managed to know very little about the ministry until well into his career at Houghton College.
+It was there that he met the woman he would marry, Elizabeth (Crane) Humphrey, who stole his heart and introduced him to Family Life.

-Once in Bath, Liz began work as the Performing Arts Assistant while Mike looked for a teaching job.
-Over time, teaching jobs became less attractive and less available while he found himself spending almost forty hours a week volunteering at Family Life.
-It became clear, at least to those around him, that he was fighting the call to work at Family Life.
-Darren, Jeff and Rick decided enough was enough and started paying him.
-He has since stopped looking for a teaching job.
+Once in Bath, Liz began work as the Performing Arts Assistant while Mike looked for a teaching job and volunteered at Family Life close to 40 hours a week.
+It became clear, at least to those around him, that Mike was fighting the call to work there.
+Management decided enough was enough and started paying him.

-In his spare time he lollygags around with his dog Rabbi, plays various instruments and sings with his family and friends, climbs trees and reluctantly watches chick flicks with his wife.
-He still occasionally does things that satisfy his inner biologist such as breeding tropical fish, propagating rare plants, photographing wildlife, climbing mountains and eating marshmallows around a fire.
+In his spare time Mike lollygags around with his dog Rabbi, plays various instruments and sings with his family and friends, climbs trees and reluctantly watches chick flicks with his wife.
+He occasionally does things that satisfy his inner biologist such as breeding tropical fish, propagating rare plants, and photographing wildlife.